-- It ensures the possibility of a timely reaction should the political process allow it (e.g. ceasefires), through easily re-locatable and re-sizable interventions. - It responds as well and as comprehensively as possible to the needs identified with the Syrian population and communities. - It switches to a more structural/strategic type of support considering the protracted nature of the conflict in order to ensure, as much sustainability of the actions as possible in the context of the conflict. - It foresees interventions that contribute to safeguard technical public institutions at state and local levels while ensuring through vigorous monitoring that such support is not abused for political or military ends by parties to the conflict. - It takes account of the EU ongoing portfolio of projects and respects the "Whole of Syria" approach. - Given the highly political context it will follow the political directions given by the Council and managed by the European External Action Service (EEAS).
-It co-ordinates closely with and complements the actions of other EU instruments (Instrument for

-Humanitarian aid, Instrument contributing to Stability and Peace (IcSP)) as well as with other donors, so that complementarities and synergies are ensured and a "do no harm" approach is respected.

-• It supports the political process and the implementation of the UN Security Council resolutions 2254 & 2268.
+- It ensures the possibility of a timely reaction should the political process allow it, through easily re-locatable and re-sizable interventions. - It responds as well and as comprehensively as possible to the needs identified with the Syrian population and communities and it contributes to avoiding further fragmentation and to reconnecting the country back together. - It switches to a more structural/strategic type of support considering the protracted nature of the conflict in order to ensure, as much sustainability of the actions as possible in the context of the conflict. - It foresees interventions that contribute to safeguard technical public institutions at state and local levels while ensuring through vigorous monitoring that such support is not abused for political or military ends by parties to the conflict.
+Similarly, it will in no way indirectly support policies aimed at demographic engineering. - It takes account of the EU ongoing portfolio of projects and respects the "Whole of Syria" approach.
+Given the highly political context it will follow the political directions given by the Council and managed by the European External Action Service (EEAS).
+It co-ordinates closely with and complements the actions of other EU instruments (Instrument for Humanitarian aid, Instrument contributing to Stability and Peace (IcSP)) as well as with other donors, so that complementarities and synergies are ensured and a "do no harm" approach is respected. - It supports the political process and the implementation of the UN Security Council resolutions 2254 & 2268.